May 18, 2017

 Marydee Sklar

-Marydee Sklar is the president of Executive Functioning Success and the creator of the Seeing My Time Program® and the Set Up Success and Seeing My Time® planners.
-She is an educator and author of three books on executive functions, as well as a trainer and speaker.
-Marydee has more than twenty-five years of experience working with students and adults with executive function challenges.
+Marydee Sklar is the creator of the Seeing My Time Program® and the Set Up Success and Seeing My Time® planners.
+She is an educator, speaker, and author of three books on executive functions.
+Marydee has more than twenty-nine years of experience working with students and adults with executive function challenges.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}